devtox/blog-vim/source/_posts/10-reasons-to-use-vim.md

 These are 10 reasons to try Vim.

 1. It's everywhere.
-You can use it on Windows, Mac and Linux/Unix.
+You can [download](https://www.vim.org/download.php) it on Windows, Mac and Linux/Unix.
 It is distributed with most UNIX systems.

 2. The core is small and well documented.
 The core is about 100k lines of code in about 10k files.